-· Operating engine parts, especially the muffler, become extremely hot.
+• Operating engine parts, especially the muffler, become extremely hot.

-- · Severe burns can occur on contact. - · Debris, such as leaves, grass, brush, etc. can catch fire.
+- Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire.

-- · Allow engine parts, especially the muffler, to cool before touching. - · Remove accumulated debris from muffler and engine area. - · Install and maintain a spark arrester in working order before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
+• Allow engine parts, especially the muffler, to cool before touching.

+Remove accumulated debris from muffler and engine area.
+Install and maintain in working order, a spark arrester before using equipment.

+A WARN ING

+POTENTAL HAZARD

-· Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-· Contact with rotating parts can cause traumatic amputation or severe lacerations.
+• Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- · Do not operate the machine without guards, shields, and safety devices in place and working properly. - · Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light; keep away from holes and hidden hazards.
-NEVER carry passengers.
+• Do not operate the machine without guards, shields, and safety devices in place and working properly.

+Keep hands, feet, hair, jewelry, or clothing away from rotating parts.

+1.4.1 Give complete, undivided attention to the job at hand.

-DO NOT operate the mower when children or others are in the area!
+1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+Never carry passengers.
+Do not operate the mower when children or others are in the area!

-- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use extreme caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+1.4.3 When possible, avoid operating the equipment in wet grass.

+1.4.4 Use caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 The operator is responsible for safe operation on slopes.